dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a1/README.md

 >
 > Carefully design the interfaces for these classes and write a program to test them.

+I made two versions for exercise 3.9, ex3.9 and ex3.9v2.
+The second version was made so I could become more familiar with advanced C++ features such as inheritance, polymorphism, abstract classes, scoped enums, friends, and operator overloading.
+It's not meant to be graded.
+I included it because feedback is always appreciated :).

 #### Exercise 3.10
 > Repeat exercise 3.9 but use pointers to represent a flower and a book.